 Water chestnut grows in freshwater of depths up to 4.8 m (16 ft).
 Prefers slow-moving water rich in nutrients.
 Prefers pH levels between 6.7 and 8.2.

-Water chestnut is an annual aquatic plant that grows from seed banks in sediment.
+Water chestnut is an annual aquatic plant that grows from seed banks in sediment that overwinter and germinate during a future growing season.
 Each plant, emerging at the water’s surface in mid-May, consists of about 15-20 rosettes each of which can produce 15-20 seeds.
 Seeds take about one month to mature and sink to the sediment, remaining viable for up to 12 years.
-Main sources of dispersal come via the seed’s barbs getting attached to waterfowl feathers, carpeted boat trailers, or the fur of other animals.
-Growth rates of this species are light, and nutrient dependent.
-VDEC staff have reported seeing water chestnut plants alive out of water, sitting on mud—it is unknown how long those plants were out of water.
+Introduction of water chestnut typically results from the seed’s barbs getting attached to waterfowl feathers or the fur of other animals, intentional planting, or aquarium release.

 Water chestnut is a highly effective competitor in shallower waters, forming dense mats of plant matter if left unmanaged.
-These floating mats of water chestnut can create inaccessibility at previously fished/recreated bodies of water.
-The species is also a nuisance due to the costly management options, as well as the spiny fruit that can be harmful to humans if stepped on.
-Species is hard to control as the seed (spiny fruit) can stay viable in sediment for up to 12 years and can be easily transported by unknowing animal hosts.
+These floating mats of water chestnut can create access issues for boaters and anglers, as well as other aquatic recreators.
+The species is very costly to manage due to its exponential reproduction techniques and characteristics such as its root system that make it difficult to remove.
+The spiny seed can be harmful to humans if stepped on.

 Southern Lake Champlain and some surrounding waterbodies have infestations of water chestnut.
 Check out the Vermont AIS map for the full distribution of water chestnut in the state.